TieDyeAstronomer/avspec/corrections for scientifically valid spectra/calibration.md

 ## Why do calibration?

 The calibration sets the x-axis of a spectrum.
-Once your spectrum is calibrated, you can identify features, measure velocities and equivalent widths, and easily compare your spectra to others.
+Once your spectrum is calibrated, you can identify features, measure velocities and equivalent widths, and easily compare  to other spectra.

 ## Which spectra need to be calibrated?